-One of the most important impacts of the pandemic lockdowns has been disruption of global supply chains, with manufacturers, distributors, retailers and consumers experiencing substantial shipment delays or inventory shortages.
-With this in mind, how are advanced logistics technologies helping managers to not only survive, but thrive through this unprecedented period?
+One of the most important impacts of the pandemic lockdowns has been the disruption of global supply chains, with manufacturers, distributors, retailers and consumers experiencing substantial shipment delays or inventory shortages.
+With this in mind, how are advanced logistics technologies helping managers to not only survive but thrive through this unprecedented period?

 Blumberg Capital is proud to have recently sponsored a discussion on this topic with three industry leaders: John Urban, founder and former president, GT Nexus; Dan Sanker, founder and president of portfolio company CaseStack (a subsidiary of Hub Group); and Chris Kirchner, co-founder, chairman and CEO of portfolio company Slync.io.
 Here are some of the key discussion points from the conversation:

 The current crisis is not the first time the supply chain has been rocked with major disruptive externalities.
 Several recent historical crises (e.g. Y2K, the Dotcom bubble, 9/11 and the 2008 financial crisis) helped serve as a catalyst to technology adoption among the global manufacturers, shippers, traders, retailers, etc. Throughout these past decades we saw the adoption of the cloud, SaaS-based models for software vendors, proliferation of AI and mobile telephony, internet and computing.

 Traditionally, the logistics industry built its own software and depended (even until now) on many paper-based manual processes, having to manage across multiple silos of unstructured data, operational risks and uncertainty, such as weather, strikes, wars, pandemics, etc.